CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ## Reading and walkthrough video

-Vokey & Allen, Chapters 1
+Vokey & Allen [-@vokeyThinkingData7th2018], Chapter 1

-Here is a walkthrough lecture on this lab (sorry the volume is a little low on this one):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FuRD0HAIfBc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview

 The labs for this course are designed to give students exposure to the free and open-source statistical programming language R. The assumption is that students may have zero prior experience with scripting, coding, or computer programming.
-Over the semester we will use R both as a tool for data-analysis, and as a tool to conduct demonstrations of statistical concepts.
+Over the semester we will use R as a tool for data-analysis, and as a tool to sharpen understanding of statistical concepts.

-Before starting this lab, make sure you have followed the getting started instructions to install R, R-studio, create a Github.com account, download github Desktop, and make sure that you test the github pipeline.
-Throughout the semester you will be posting your assignments on github.com, and submitting links to your repositories on blackboard.
+Before starting this lab follow the getting started instructions to install R, R-studio, create a Github.com account, download github Desktop; and, make sure that you test the github pipeline.
+Throughout the semester you will be posting your assignments on Github.com, and submitting links to your repositories on blackboard.

 ## Problem 1: Summing 1 to 100

-In Chapter 1 Vokey & Allen tell the story of how a young Gauss very quickly summed up the numbers from 1 to 100.
+In Chapter 1, @vokeyThinkingData7th2018 tell the story of how a young Gauss very quickly summed up the numbers from 1 to 100.
+We can solve the problem very quickly in R.

 1. Use R to find the sum of the sequence of numbers from 1 to 100: